 In June 1953 some 50,000 employees, reacting to prohibitive policies, rebelled in East Berlin.
 To stop the exodus of its inhabitants, the East German government, with the full approval of the Soviets, erected the Berlin Wall, isolating West from East Berlin.
 Generous cultural and financial subsidies along with the exemption of its citizens in West German conscription made West Berlin a center of artistic experimentation and political dissent.

-Mass escapes in the summer of 1989 through Hungary and mass demonstrations in Leipzig, Berlin, and elsewhere inside the GDR from the autumn of 1989 brought about the collapse of communist rule when the representatives of the GDR and their foreign allies had celebrated the 40th anniversary of East Germany.
-The opening of this wall brought the 28-year division of Berlin to an end, since the unification of Germany ended the 45-year occupation of town.
+Mass escapes in the summer of 1989 through Hungary and mass demonstrations in Leipzig, Berlin, and elsewhere inside the GDR from the autumn of 1989 brought about the collapse of the communist rule when the representatives of the GDR and their foreign allies had celebrated the 40th anniversary of East Germany.
+The opening of this wall brought the 28-year division of Berlin to an end since the unification of Germany ended the 45-year occupation of the town.
 With a few segments maintained as a monument, the wall has been completely removed by the summer of 1991.

-The reunited town, because 1991 Germany’s official funding, is faced with a range of issues, such as a 30-year fracture in joint and thorough city, highway, and public transport planning; high unemployment, especially among former East German government employees; duplication of many public institutions ; a mental barrier which arose between easterners and westerners (“the wall in the head”); an acute housing shortage and a sharp growth in real estate prices and rents, and a flood of immigrants, particularly eastern Europeans, for whom Berlin is the easternmost “Western” metropolitan area.
+The reunited town, because 1991 Germany’s official funding, is faced with a range of issues, such as a 30-year fracture in the joint and thorough city, highway, and public transport planning; high unemployment, especially among former East German government employees; duplication of many public institutions; a mental barrier which arose between easterners and westerners (“the wall in the head”); an acute housing shortage and sharp growth in real estate prices and rents, and a flood of immigrants, particularly eastern Europeans, for whom Berlin is the easternmost “Western” metropolitan area.

 Large-scale infrastructural projects reunited the city’s long-divided transit methods.
-Perhaps most importantly, the branches within the city started to break down as westerners lived or worked in prior eastern neighbourhoods, and easterners lived or worked at the former west.
-The democratization of eastern Europe and the disintegration of the Soviet Union in 1991 moved the centre of European gravity eastward.
+Perhaps most importantly, the branches within the city started to break down as westerners lived or worked in prior eastern neighborhoods, and easterners lived or worked at the former west.
+The democratization of eastern Europe and the disintegration of the Soviet Union in 1991 moved the center of European gravity eastward.
 This shift, expressed also by the transport of the German national government from the Rhine into the Spree, holds strong promise for reviving Berlin as an economic center and as the political and cultural hub of central Europe.